 The Audit Committee is responsible for overseeing financial and accounting activities.
 The Audit Committee's responsibilities include the annual appointment of independent auditors and the review of the scope of audit and non-audit assignments and related fees, the accounting principles used in financial reporting, internal auditing and our internal control procedures.
-The members of the Audit Committee are Mr. Stephen Breckenridge

-(chairman), Mr. Philip Johnston, Professor de Kretser and Professor Nestel, all of whom are independent as defined by applicable Nasdaq and SEC rules.
+The members of the Audit Committee are Mr. Stephen Breckenridge (chairman), Mr. Philip Johnston, Professor de Kretser and Professor Nestel, all of whom are independent as defined by applicable Nasdaq and SEC rules.
 The Board of Directors has also determined that Mr. Stephen Breckenridge is an "audit committee financial expert" as defined by SEC rules.
 The Company has adopted a written audit committee charter which is available on the Company's website at www.marshalledwardsinc.com and is attached hereto as Appendix A.

-The Audit Committee held seven meetings during the fiscal year ended June 30, 2004.
-All members of the Audit Committee attended all of the meetings.
+The Audit Committee held 8 meetings during the fiscal year ended June 30, 2005.
+Three of our members of the Audit Committee attended all of the meetings and one attended 6 of our meetings.